fnaumenko/bioStat/README.md

 ## readDens

-Calculates alignment density profile and precise mean density into inside and outside given regions.
+Calculates alignment density profile and precise mean density into inside and outside given regions.<br>
-Density profile is not a coverage.
+Density profile is NOT a coverage.
 It means a set of frequencies of the observed equal parts of the sequence with the same density.
 The program splits each given region into non-overlapping equal parts (windows), and then counts the number of windows containing the same number of reads.<br>